wizards-of-lua/wizards-of-lua/docs/_modules/Players/ids.md

 #### Example
-Print the IDs of all players currently logged in:
+Printing the IDs of all players currently logged in:
 ```lua
 local ids = Players.ids()
 for _,id in pairs(ids) do